schellenberg/computerscience20/README.md

 # sk-thinkcs
-An open textbook intended to cover the requirements of the Saskatchewan Computer Science 20 curriculum (curriculum to go live Sept, 2017).
+An open textbook intended to cover the requirements of the Saskatchewan Computer Science 20 curriculum (curriculum to go live Feb, 2018).